cthlbrennan/herdhub/README.md

 ![Internal Links](documentation/features/internal-links-on-dashboard.png)

-At the top of the Dashboard there are internal links which allow for users to get to the four subsections easily.
+Underneath the Herd Overview, there are internal links which allow users to get to the four subsections easily.

 At the bottom of each subsection, there is similarly an internal link to get back to the top of the Dashboard.